 NF may also be the result of a new gene change (mutation).
 Half of NF cases are caused by a new mutation and not inherited.
 Males and females are equally affected, regardless of how the disease occurs.

 The cause of Sturge-Weber disease is unknown, and is considered to be sporadic (occurs by chance).
 Sometimes, other family members will have hemangiomas (a benign growth that consists of blood vessels) to a lesser degree than the person with Sturge-Weber disease.

 What are the symptoms of neurocutaneous syndrome?

 The child may have varying degrees of symptoms associated with each condition.
 The following are the most common symptoms of tuberous sclerosis, neurofibromatosis, and Sturge-Weber disease.
-Symptoms may include:
+Symptoms of a neurocutaneous disorder may include:

 - Tuberous sclerosis

 Growths, called tubers, are often found growing inside of the brain and retinal area of the eye.
 Tuberous sclerosis affects many organs in the body including the brain, spinal cord, lungs, heart, kidneys, skin, and skeletal bones in the child.
 Mental retardation, developmental delays, seizures, and learning disabilities are also associated with this disease.

 - Neurofibromatosis (NF)

 There are two distinct types of NF, classified as NF I and NF II.